 - 1. Insert the cleaning cassette into the drive.
 The tape automatically loads the cassette and cleans the heads.
 At the end of the cleaning cycle, the drive ejects the cassette. - 2.
-Write the current date on the label on the cleaning cassette so that you know how many times you have used it.
-Discard the cleaning cassette after you have used it 25 times.
+Write the current date on the cleaning cassette label so that you know how many times you have used it.
+Discard the cleaning cassette after you have used it 50 times.